arkency/posts/posts/2016-01-22-drop-this-before-validation-and-use-method.md

 ---
-title: "Drop this before validation and just use a method"
+title: "Drop this before validation and just use a setter method"
 created_at: 2016-01-29 10:02:10 +0100
 kind: article
 publish: true